Depop Industrial Level Hacking

 What is Depop?
 For those of whom may not be familiar with the popular e-commerce platform, Depop is effectively a market place for users to sell their unwanted fashion and ‘hype-beast’ related gear.
 Mainly aimed at the younger generations, nowadays it is seemingly used for vintage clothes shopping or finding the item you were unable to obtain on release.
 Founded in 2011, the application has soared in popularity reaching the dizzying heights of around 18 million users.

 With this kind of platform, as with anything that deals with peoples tangible assets or finances, an innate level of risk to users arises.
-For this reason, Depop is a treasure trove for threat actors to target, preying on the less technically able to fulfil their scams.
+For this reason, Depop is a treasure trove for threat actors to target, preying on the less technically able to fulfil their Phishing Scams.

 As with any cyber-based attack, a key part of understanding the risk is to understand the root cause which enables the risk to come to fruition.
 Whilst undertaking research and working within this field, I see accounts being compromised regularly.
 Depop is no different from the rest, it is not immune from common threat vectors attackers would usually take.
 The following are what I consider to be the two most likely attacks users could suffer, which may result in compromise.